 Kolo mee special: This dish is essential like the Kolo mee, except with the additional of prawns.
 Four to be exact, for an extra $2.50.
 My friend didn’t think it was worth it.

 Kolo mee: I’m not used to the amount of noodles in a dish in relation to everything else.
 The minced meat was nice, but the BBQ porked lacked the flavour I’m used to when I buy it on it’s own from the local Chinese shops.
 The noodles had a nice bite to them and the consistency was not chewy or too hard.
 It appears when you eat it, that there is soup in the bowl but it was probably more the water retained from cooking the noodles that they turned into a soup.
 It was flavoured just right, not too salty or mild and quite enjoyable as another food that could be added to my comfort foods list.
-It’s a little bit pricey considering your paying mainly for a dish that is 80% noodles, but still a cheap eat compared to other palces.
-One thing I would have liked though, was if it had come with some greens.
-That would make it perfect for me.
-I only managed to eat half of it though.
+It’s a little bit pricey considering your paying mainly for a dish that is 80% noodles, but still a cheap eat compared to other places.

 Honey wheatgrass drink: Now this was a refreshing surprise.
 I was expecting something overly sweet, but considering the hot weather outside and everything this was just perfect.
 If I were to come back, it may be only for this drink so far.

 Overall I wouldn’t really come back to this place, when there are so many other great eats in Melbourne.
-If a friend wanted to come here to eat, then I would follow but otherwise I wouldn’t personally recommend the place with a convincing reason.
 It could be a personal preference but it’s just not my type of thing.
-The honey wheatgrass drink was great but the fact that I’m not a big fan of sweet drinks much as I prefer to have my water or tea, it’d be unlikely for me to come back for the sake of having just the drink.
-Pricing wise is fairly cheap in general and appropriate for the type of food they serve but all in all I probably won’t be coming back.
+The honey wheatgrass drink was great but I’d unlikely come back for just one drink.
+Pricing wise is fairly cheap in general and appropriate for the type of food they serve but all in all I probably won’t be in a rush to go back.